 - Variability: the number of data inconsistencies resulting from different data sources and types, affecting the homogeneity of data

 As we have seen from the definition, it deals with a wide variety of data formats.
-Using new Machine Learning techniques like Natural Language Processing (NLP) and Computer Vision (CV), unstructured data such as images, videos, and text documents can be transformed into structured format.
+Using new Machine Learning techniques like Natural Language Processing (NLP) and Computer Vision (CV), unstructured data, such as images, videos, and text documents, can be transformed into a structured format.
 Structured data is easy to use for further modelling, including predictive and prescriptive modelling.
 It will also:

 - Reduce effort in collecting data